The Rain (Oran "Juice" Jones song)

-"The Rain" is a 1986 crossover hit single originally performed by R&B singer Oran "Juice" Jones, which he released on and from his debut album Juice.
+"The Rain" is a song by American R&B singer Oran "Juice" Jones, released from his debut album, Juice.
 The song's lyrics involve a man confronting his lover regarding her infidelity.
-At the end of the track is a long recitation which was written by Vincent Bell, who also composed the music.
+At the end of the track is a long recitation written by Vincent Bell, who also composed the music.
+The song's music video features actress Danita Davis as Jones' girlfriend.